Sioncoolwijk/striive/README.md

 1. Fetches job listings from the Striive API
 2. Filters jobs containing "engineer" or "data" in the title
-3. Compares against previously seen job IDs
-4. Sends email notifications for new jobs via Postmark
+3. Sends email notifications for new jobs via Postmark
-5. Saves seen job IDs to persist state between runs

 ## Logging